jantman/php-nagios-xml/README.md

 the canonical source of this project was via SVN at
 <http://svn.jasonantman.com/nagios-xml/> or via the ViewVC web interface at
 <http://viewvc.jasonantman.com/cgi-bin/viewvc.cgi/nagios-xml/>.
 Going forward,
-the only online source will be at GitHub, specifically <>.
+the only online source will be at GitHub.

 Authors
 --------